When Cells Stop Talking: The Hidden Language of Chronic Disease

 Integrative Practices

-• Yoga: Restorative poses to activate parasympathetic response
+- Yoga: Restorative poses to activate parasympathetic response

-• Shamanic practices: Breathwork, ceremony, connection with nature
+- Shamanic practices: Breathwork, ceremony, nature connection

 Frequently Asked Questions